Velocidex/velociraptor/README.md

    into the master branch.

-If you fork the project on GitHub, the pipelines will run on your own fork as well.
-If you need to prepare a PR for a new feature or modify an existing feature you can use this to build your own binaries for testing on all architectures.
+If you fork the project on GitHub, the pipelines will run on your own fork as well as long as you enable GitHub Actions on your fork.
+If you need to prepare a PR for a new feature or modify an existing feature you can use this to build your own binaries for testing on all architectures before send us the PR.

 ## Getting help